 To guarantee the convergence of our MB simulations, we ensure that all observables of interest become to a certain degree insensitive upon increasing the number of the employed orbitals ($M$).
 Below, we elaborate on the convergence behavior of the position variance in the course of the evolution and the two-body coherence function at the time of the quantum PS formation for the principal considered system.
 The latter consists of $N=20$ bosons confined in a box of length $L=20$ following an interaction quench from $g_i=0.05$ to $g_f=-0.05$.
 The same convergence criteria have been imposed for the other protocols, but are omitted here for brevity.

-More concretely, we analyze the absolute deviation of the position variance in the course of the evolution between the case of $M=8$ and other $M'$ orbital values, namely
+More concretely, we analyze the absolute deviation of the position variance in the course of the evolution between the case of $M=8$ and other $M'$ orbital values, namely,

 where $\braket{R^2(t)}_M=\braket{X^2(t)}_{M}/\braket{X^2(0)}_{M}$.
-The time-evolution of $\Delta \braket{R^2(t)}_{M;M'}$ is depicted in Fig.~\ref{fig:convergence_check}(a) for different number of orbitals, $M'$.
-By inspecting $\Delta \braket{R^2(t)}_{M;M'}$ a systematic convergence trend is observed for larger $M'$.
-For instance $\Delta \braket{R^2(t)}_{8;M'}$ for $M'=4$ [$M'=7$] attains a maximum of the order of $14 \%$ [$\leq 1 \%$], exemplifying the numerical convergence of the simulations at the one-body level.
-Next, we study the behavior of the diagonal of the second-order coherence function $g^{(2)} (x, x;t=25)$ at the time-instant of the Peregrine formation for varying orbital number, see Fig.~\ref{fig:convergence_check}(b).
+The time evolution of $\Delta \braket{R^2(t)}_{M;M'}$ is depicted in Fig.~\ref{fig:convergence_check}(a) for different number of orbitals, $M'$.
+By inspecting $\Delta \braket{R^2(t)}_{M;M'}$, a systematic convergence trend is observed for larger $M'$.
+For instance, $\Delta \braket{R^2(t)}_{8;M'}$ for $M'=4$ ($M'=7$) attains a maximum of the order of $14 \%$ [$\leq 1 \%$], exemplifying the numerical convergence of the simulations at the one-body level.
+Next, we study the behavior of the diagonal of the second-order coherence function $g^{(2)} (x, x;t=25)$ at the time instant of the Peregrine formation for varying orbital number [see Fig.~\ref{fig:convergence_check}(b)].
 This is arguably a more difficult measure to explore convergence as compared to $\Delta \braket{R^2(t)}_{M;M'}$, since it is a two-body observable.
 The profile of $g^{(2)} (x, x;t=25)$ evinces a clear strong bunching behavior [$g^{(2)} (x=\pm 4, x \pm 4;t=25) >1$] at each side of the quantum PS, while a progressive convergence trend occurs for increasing $M'$.
-Therefore, we demonstrated the numerical convergence of our MB simulations at both the single- and two-body levels.
+Therefore, we demonstrated the numerical convergence of our MB simulations at both the one- and two-body levels.